For these reasons alone, many companies view hybrid work policies as the best of both worlds.

 As with any new way of working, hybrid work arrangements have a number of challenges too, especially in the absence of a formal policy.

 The first is lack of clarity.
 It can be challenging to get your team members on the same page with employees shaping their ideal work environment.
 How many days in the office differentiate a remote worker from a hybrid worker from an in-office worker?
-Will they receive a smaller work from home allowance because they’re spending fewer days at home?
+Will they receive a smaller work-from-home allowance because they’re spending fewer days at home?
 Do they have to inform their managers when they’ll be coming in, or do they have unlimited access to the space?
 These are all important questions that shouldn’t be left to the last minute.

 The second challenge is productivity.
-Hybrid employees struggle with the same productivity pain points as remote employees, with burnout, focus, and disruptions on the top of the list.
+Hybrid employees struggle with the same productivity pain points as remote employees, with burnout, focus, and disruptions at the top of the list.
 Working from home can quickly blur the lines between work hours and personal time, and as the workday extends beyond traditional hours, it’s not uncommon for employee well-being to suffer and burnout rates to increase.

-When your home and your workspace are dual function, personal distractions such as checking social media, doing chores in between checking emails, or taking care of family make it harder to focus on their job duties more than ever and can impact performance.
+When your home and your workspace are dual functions, personal distractions such as checking social media, doing chores in between checking emails, or taking care of family make it harder to focus on their job duties more than ever and can impact performance.
 While some of these challenges might be mitigated when employees choose to come into the office, they are then faced with new drains on their time and focus like commuting.

 From a managerial standpoint, gauging the productivity of a hybrid employee is a challenge since you can’t simply glance over to see what your team members are doing.
 You have to learn to trust your employees and find new ways to gauge their productivity from a distance.
 The best way to do this is to use workforce productivity analytics and transparently leverage data in conversations and coaching opportunities with employees.